tpluscode/tpluscode.github.io/source/_posts/2015-01-27-hateoas-as-if-you-meant-it.markdown

 There is more than one issue here.
 Managing the route paths is unnecessary burden.
 And what if the server returns something we didn't expect?
-Not to mention that parametrized routes are effectively holding developers back from building real self-descriptive back ends by introducing out-of-band information.
+Not to mention that parametrized routes are effectively holding developers back from building real, self-descriptive back ends by introducing out-of-band information.
 After all the REST paradigm states that the resource is the one and only place where clients get information necessary to perform requests.
 Path on the client is not.